-The tank of the DoubleMax[TM] water heater (boiler water) is factory shipped with a 30psi (207kPa) pressure relief valve except on model 120-9 where it is factory set at 50psi (344kPa).
-If the water application requires a higher operating pressure on the tank and if local jurisdictions permit it, this valve can be change by a higher pressure rated valve (max 150psi).
+The tank of the TurboMax[®] water heater (boiler water) is factory shipped by default with a 30psi pressure relief valve (50 psi on models 80A, 120 and 120A).
+If the water application requires a higher operating pressure and if local jurisdictions permit it, this valve can be changed to a higher pressure rated valve that is lower than the rated maximum pressure of the tank.
+But, on an installation used to provide hot water for domestic use, the tank pressure must always remain lower than the pressure of the domestic water supply especially on applications where a potentially toxic heat transfer solution is used inside the TurboMax[®] tank.